sergeballif/NSC-Math-182/Specifications.md

 The rules for determining Pass/No Pass work on these three items are very simple:

-+ A __Pass__ on Guided Practice is awarded to responses to Guided Practice items in which __a good-faith effort to be right is given on all items, and the submission is given before the deadline__.
-A __No Pass__ is awarded if the submission is turned in after the deadline.
-A __No Pass__ is also awarded if at least one item in the exercise set is blank or does not show evidence of a good-faith effort to be correct, for example if the response is "I don't know".
-Please note that __mathematical correctness is not a factor__; you are free to be wrong about an item as long as you show evidence of trying to be right.
 + A __Pass__ on a Daily Quiz is awarded if I score your work as at least 4 points out of 5; otherwise the mark is __No Pass__.
-+ WeBWorK problems are the one item in the course that are graded using points.
-Typically each problem is worth 1 point, awarded in full if the answer is correct and 0 otherwise.
-(Some WeBWorK questions that involve multiple items to answer on a single question will allow partial credit.)
++ Homework problems and Guided Practice are the only items in the course that are graded using points.
+Typically each answer blank is worth 1 point, awarded in full if the answer is correct and 0 otherwise.

 ## Specifications for work on WeBWorK Journal
 __Instructions__